khofstadter/bcmi.khofstadter.com/README.md

 - playing back sc raw files with added data is OK in openbci 4.1.3;

 ### w.c.
 2019 10 03

+how to amend the raw files?
+We need to amend the raw files as some softare does not like the extra '[' characters.
+Also, I was thinking of adding the thresholds (theta, gamma) the the raw file, however these values were only changed ones at the beginning and remained the same throughout - so no real need to keep them in the files.
+Later, once there is an automatic thresholding code, these threshold values should be recorded in the raw file as well.

-- amending raw eeg text files
+- amending raw eeg text files in OpenOffice (if addition is needed)
-	1. drag & drop file in open office with the following settings:
+	1. drag & drop raw eeg text file on an emtpy spreed sheet in open office with the following settings:
 ![title](assets/images/2019-10-03-openoffice-import-raw-eeg-1.jpg)

 	2. add column where needed